lugard1/book-store/README.md

 In order to run this project you need:
 - Visual Studio Code or amy other equivalent code editor
-- Knowledge in HTML, CSS, Javascript and Github
+- Knowledge in HTML, CSS, Javascript, React, Redux and Github
 - And internet connection.

 <!--